Johannes Franciscus Swinkels: Brewing innovations

 After the First World War distribution was further expanded to other towns and villages in North Brabant.
 By 1923 output had increased to 3,325 hectolitres of beer per year and the original brewery buildings had become too small.
 Thus, in 1924 Johannes built a new brewhouse where the new bottom fermented beer was brewed.
 At that time rarely used "Brewing" enabled him to produce lighter "Pilsener type" beer with distinctive fresh taste.
 Hereby he found the worldwide expansion of the brewery and established worldwide known brand – Bavaria Brewery (Netherlands).
 Johannes has turned the business over to his sons Jan, Frans and Piet in 1925 but until his death in 1950 he still oversaw the operation of the family business.

 Personal life

 In 1884 Johannes married Cornelia Anna Verstappen.
 Cornelia was a farmer's daughter and helped her husband with all administrative and financial matters.
-She was a brisk woman and it is believed that she had a quite influence on her husband and definitely at least partly on her instigation Johannes expanded the brewery services.
-Cornelia had an influence on Johannes and definitely at least partly on her instigation Johannes expanded brewery's service are to the industrial town of Helmond which resulted in big sales increase.
+She was a brisk woman and it is believed that she had a quite influence on Johannes and definitely at least partly on her instigation Johannes expanded brewery's service to the industrial town of Helmond which resulted in a big sales increase.

 The marriage with Cornelia gave to Johannes three sons – Frans (1896–1979), Piet (1899–1969) and Jan (1905–1999).
 All his sons continued with family brewery business which brought growth in sales of this family business and remained faithful to this brewery until their death.

 Johannes was together with his wife active in Lieshout's community life to a grand old age.